 Complicating matters further, William George and Mary Elizabeth Wilson were listed as William G. Scott’s father and mother.
 I have not seen documents for William Scott (1822-1902) where he possessed any middle name, let alone George.
 I am now inclined to think that William G. Scott was given away for adoption from the Wilsons to William Scott and his wife Eliza Payne, resulting in his surname change.

-One Mary E. Wilson died on on 31 August, 1853, and was buried at the Trinity United Church Cemetery in Hannon, Hamilton Municipality, in Ontario, Canada.
-This may have been William George’s mother.
+One Mary E. Wilson died on 31 August, 1853, and was buried at the Trinity United Church Cemetery in Hannon, Hamilton Municipality, in Ontario, Canada.
+This most likely was William George’s mother.

 Sometimes the efforts to keep a tool working prove interesting enough to elevate the selling price of a tool.
 This repaired Scott mitre plane sold for $450.